 Soak the corn husks in a bowl of hot water, using a plate to keep them submerged, until pliable, 1 hour.

 Drain the husks and pat dry.
-Tear each husk lengthwise into a 3 1/2-inch-wide piece.
-Tear some of the excess husks into 18 thin strips for ties; reserve the husk scraps.
-Lay the 3 1/2-inch-wide husks on a clean surface.
-Starting 1/2 inch from the wide end, spread 1 tablespoon of the dough down a husk, leaving a 1/2-inch border on the sides.
-Spoon 1 tablespoon of the pineapple filling down the center of the dough.
-Roll lengthwise into a tight cylinder.
-Fold up the narrow end; tie with a strip of corn husk to secure.
+Starting 1/2 inch from the wide end, spread about 3 tablespoons of the dough down a husk, leaving a 1-inch border on the sides.
+Spoon about 2 tablespoons of the chicken filling down the center of the dough, then fold in the sides of the husk, wrapping the dough around the filling.
+Fold up the narrow end of the husk.
 Repeat with the remaining husks, dough and filling.

 Set a steamer basket in a large pot filled with 1 to 2 inches of water.
-Set a small bowl upside down in the basket, then arrange the tamales standing up in the steamer, folded-side down, leaning against the bowl.
-Cover with husk scraps, then lay a damp kitchen towel on top.
-Bring the water to a boil over medium-high heat, cover and steam until the tamales pull away from the husks, about 40 minutes.
+Arrange the tamales standing up in the steamer, folded-side down.
+Bring the water to a boil over medium-high heat, then cover and steam until the tamales pull away from the husks, about 1 hour.
 Remove from the steamer and let cool slightly before unwrapping.

 Photograph by Kat Teutsch